 6. Parasites like Ringworm

 The parasitic attacks include the demodectic mange where a pug loses its fur around the legs, trunk & or eyes.
 This may leave some lesions on the pug’s skin that seem crusted over and are irritating.
 For example, ringworms signify some infections that may lead to shedding.

 The ringworms form circular bald raw or red spots around the limbs, ears, paws, and head.
 The pug must be treated to avoid spreading such infections to the rest of your furry friends.

 Pugs may experience some allergic reactions to different things.
-For example, I have fawn pug, Buddha who is allergic to pollen and grass.
-I didn’t pay attention to the allergic reaction at first but eventually I noticed she was getting uncomfortable.
+For example, I have a fawn pug, Buddha who is allergic to pollen and grass.
+I didn’t pay attention to the allergic reaction at first but eventually, I noticed she was getting uncomfortable.

 Just be on the lookout for the following change on your Pug;